 A simple analogy for understanding conditions on which alert rules can be created on activity log, is to explore or filter events via Activity log in Azure portal.
 In Azure Monitor - Activity log, one can filter or find necessary event and then create an alert by using the Add activity log alert button.

 In either case, an activity log alert monitors only for events in the subscription in which the alert is created.

 You can configure an activity log alert based on any top-level property in the JSON object for an activity log event.
-For more information, see Overview of the Azure activity log.
+For more information, see Categories in the Activity Log.
 To learn more about service health events, see Receive activity log alerts on service notifications.

 Activity log alerts have a few common options:

 - Category: Administrative, Service Health, Autoscale, Security, Policy, and Recommendation.